 It’s really cool how useful corn is.
 We use the husk for art (the kids make dolls and such), the silk for corn silk tea, the corn as food, we give the cob to the chickens as a snack., and I leave the plant in the garden as mulch.
 We use every bit of it!

 Corn silk is high in potassium, therefore, has a diuretic effect on the urinary system.
-In other words, it promotes the production of urine.
-In other words, it makes you pee, a lot.
+In other words, it promotes the production of urine which means it makes you pee, a lot.

-Corn silk is also known to reduce water retention in the body, and may be beneficial in treating high blood pressure and gouty arthritis (uric acid builds in the blood and causes inflammation in the joints).
+Corn silk is also known to reduce water retention in the body and may be beneficial in treating high blood pressure and gouty arthritis (uric acid builds up in the blood and causes inflammation in the joints).

 Lastly, it may also be useful in eliminating bed-wetting in children.

 So, all in all, it is very healthy.

 The first thing to do would be to remove the husk…